 Getting ready for the 2016 Texas Summer Reading Program is easy:

 |Take delivery of your free program manuals on DVD from the State Library in early October, 2015|

 Create a login on the CSLP web site, if your library does not already have one

-Order your free materials from the State Library before November 15, 2013 (ORDERING IS NOW CLOSED)
+Order your free materials from the State Library before November 15, 2015

 To access the full range of summer reading program resources for your library, create a CSLP account.
 Once your registration is approved by CSLP staff you'll be given a login to access www.cslpreads.org.
 Log into this link to shop for additional incentives (at your own cost), familiarize yourself with CSLP Rules of Use, and access a variety of proprietary downloads and handy information.

 Familiarize yourself with the rules of use for all Collaborative Summer Library Program (CSLP) clip art, web graphics, manuals, and more at the cslpreads.org Rules of Use pages.
 There is also a handy FAQ available to answer your copyright and other acceptable use questions.

 Subscribe to our Texas Summer Reading Program email newsletter to receive the latest news and updates on the Texas Summer Reading Program.